Why Do Dogs Pee On The Bed?

 Keep Surrounding Things Clean

-A dog like to pee on that places where they can smell their urine.
+A dog like to pee on those places where they can smell their urine.
 Thus, you need to clean things from which you can smell the urine of your dog.
 Make sure that your bed if completely free from urine scent.
 Keep your and your dog mattress clean and wash your bed sheets correctly and on a regular basis.

 Know your Dog